HaoDK12/DeepOne_model/README.md

 2) Supported cas9 variants are provided as optional selections, and the corresponding variant prediction will be included in the output if chosen.
 3) Prediction outcome might vary slightly because of differences in the version or installment of the Viennarna package, which can affect the calculated input parameter delta-Gb.

-## Advanced Workflow: Joint prediction pipeline of 1-bp insertion frequencies in CRISPR/Cas9-mediated genome editing (DeepOne + inDelphi)
+## Advanced Workflow: Joint prediction pipeline of 1-bp insertion frequencies (DeepOne + inDelphi)

 To select the overall optimal sgRNA candidates for frame-restoration or precise knockouts, we provide an automated joint prediction pipeline.
 This workflow screens both strands of a long genomic region for valid NGG PAM sites, computes absolute $+1$ bp duplicated insertion frequencies using **DeepOne**, profiles indel spectrum landscapes via **inDelphi**, and ultimately ranks candidates based on the custom programmatic precision index: